On the computation of geometric features of spectra of linear operators on Hilbert spaces: Proofs Concerning Lebesgue Measure

 Note that $\mathrm{Leb}(U(n_1,n_2,A))$ can be computed up to arbitrary predetermined precision using only arithmetic operations and comparisons by Proposition \ref{comp_prop}.
 Using this we can define

-where, without loss of generality, we assume that we have computed the exact value of the Lebesgue measure (since we can absorb this error in the first limit).
-It is obvious that $\Gamma_{n_2,n_1}$ are general arithmetical algorithms using the fact that $\texttt{DistSpec}$ is and the above proposition.
+where, without loss of generality, we assume that we have computed the exact value of the Lebesgue measure (since we can absorb this error in the first limit). $\Gamma_{n_2,n_1}$ are arithmetical algorithms using the fact that $\texttt{DistSpec}$ is and the above proposition.
 The only non-trivial part is convergence.
 The algorithm is summarised in the routine \texttt{LebSpec} in \S \ref{leb_num}.